followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/deselectAll().md

 ===================================================================

 <!--shortDescription-->
-Deselects all rows.
+Clears selection of all grid rows on the current page only or on all pages.
 <!--/shortDescription-->

 <!--returnType-->Promise<!--/returnType-->
 <!--returnDescription-->
+A Promise of the jQuery.Deferred object resolved after the grid has cleared selection of rows.
 <!--/returnDescription-->

 <!--fullDescription-->
-Depending on the value of the [selectAllMode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#selectAllMode) option, this method deselects all rows on all pages or on the currently rendered pages only.
-If any filter is also applied, this method deselects only those rows that meet the filtering conditions.
+Depending on the value of the [selectAllMode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#selectAllMode) option, this method clears selection of all rows on all pages or on the currently rendered pages only.
+If any filter is also applied, this method clears selection of only those rows that meet the filtering conditions.

-Alternatively, you can deselect all grid records at once using the [clearSelection()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#clearSelection) method.
+If you need to clear selection of all grid rows regardless of the value of the **selectAllMode** option, use the [clearSelection()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#clearSelection) method.
 <!--/fullDescription-->